gpaulissen/blog/_posts/2021-02-11-oracle-apex-build-options.md

 ---
-title: Agile programming using Oracle Apex Build Options
+title: Agile programming using Oracle APEX Build Options
 categories: development
-tags: [ Oracle, Apex, Agile ]
+tags: [ Oracle, APEX, Agile ]
 permalink: /oracle-apex-build-options/
 classes: wide
 ---

-Last time I wanted to use a new feature of Apex 19.2, the multi-column Popup LOV **and** multi return list.
-Traditionally the Apex Popup LOV just displays a description and returns a reference (key).
-Starting with Apex 19.2 you can now show more than one column **and** return more than one column.
+Last time I wanted to use a new feature of APEX 19.2, the multi-column Popup LOV **and** multi return list.
+Traditionally the APEX Popup LOV just displays a description and returns a reference (key).
+Starting with APEX 19.2 you can now show more than one column **and** return more than one column.
 And what I wanted was to show a list of contacts and return name, code, telephone number and some more info.
 Till 19.2 I had to use dynamic Ajax calls to get each